This page is for organisations or individuals that are looking for someone to offer teaching or training.

 I have also taught internationally.
-IN 2017, I was an invited facilitator to the encounter group training experience at the person-centred programme in Vienna, Austria.
+In 2017, I was an invited facilitator to the encounter group training experience at the person-centred programme in Vienna, Austria.
 From February to August, 2002, I lived in Chicago and I was an adjunct faculty member at Argosy University, being responsible for teaching several courses/modules on a Doctorate of Clinical Psychology course in Chicago, IL, USA.
 Since then I have contributed to classes on return visits to Chicago.
 In 2019-20, I have been invited to facilitate and teach in Brazil, Budapest and Moscow.

 How much do you charge for training?

 Fees for training vary and I am open to negotiation.

 I have facilitated encounter groups with various co-facilitators, for one day or ideally longer.
 Some of these encounters have a theme, others don't.
 I am there as a facilitator (being open, attending, noticing, taking responsibility for practical arrangements, sometimes responding) and as participants encountering in the group.

 Encounter groups follow the tradition of Carl Rogers and operate from a person-centred philosophy (see link).
 I co-edited three special themed issues of PCEP on faclitating encounter in 2019-20.

 In encounter, I hope (and sometimes experience) an opportunity to be more authentic and immediate than in most everyday interactions, in a group where inequalities of power are minimised, to increase the chance of a mutual encountering.
 Here, I can give and receive feedback and respond honestly to another and learn from it if I can be open and non-defensive enough.